MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 You create a custom stateful or stateless transport in the same manner as a custom policy.
 In the stateful case, you implement the `Do` method inherited from the [`Transporter`](https://github.com/Azure/azure-sdk-for-go/blob/main/sdk/azcore/policy/policy.go#L23) interface.
 In both cases, your function or `Do` method again receives an `azcore.Request` and returns an `azCore.Response` and performs actions in the same order as a policy.

-### How to delete a JSON field when invoking an Azure operation that supports HTTP PATCH with a JSON Merge Patch request body
+### How to delete a JSON field when invoking an Azure operation

 Operations like `JSON-MERGE-PATCH` send a JSON `null` to indicate a field should be deleted (along with its value):